m-adams/mcp-server-elasticsearch/README.md

 ## Troubleshooting

+### General Issues
 * Ensure your MCP configuration is correct.
 * Verify that your Elasticsearch URL is accessible from your machine.
 * Check that your authentication credentials (API key or username/password) have the necessary permissions.
 * If using SSL/TLS with a custom CA, verify that the certificate path is correct and the file is readable.
 * Look at the terminal output for error messages.

+### Semantic Text Issues
+* **Inference endpoint not found**: If you see warnings about inference endpoints, either:
+  - Install the required inference model in Elasticsearch
+  - Set `ES_ENABLE_SEMANTIC_TEXT=false` to disable semantic text features
+  - Ensure `ES_SEMANTIC_FALLBACK=true` (default) to use regular text fields
+* **Script compilation errors**: These have been resolved by removing Painless script dependencies in conversation updates

+### Development Tool Issues
+* **HTTP method errors**: Ensure you're using uppercase methods (GET, POST, etc.) with the `elasticsearch_api_call` tool
+* **Authentication errors**: The generic API tool uses the same authentication as other tools

+### Performance Considerations
+* Semantic text processing requires additional compute resources
+* Large conversation storage operations may take longer with semantic text enabled
+* Consider adjusting index refresh intervals for high-volume usage

 If you encounter issues, feel free to open an issue on the GitHub repository.